dkwgit/IntroToDevopsInAWS/README.md

 These instructions are meant to get you started with basic tools and provisioning approaches against an AWS account.
 The goal is to equip you to provision AWS infrastructure in a scripted fashion.
 The tools and approaches are only some of many ways of doing this kind of thing, but are definitely mainstream choices that will equip you well for work in a variety of contexts.

+## Status
+This project is very much in a beginning state.
+It has not even made it past the preliminary material.

 ## Table of Contents

 - Getting going with DevOps against AWS
+  - Status
   - Concepts
     - Infrastructure as code
     - Declarative infrastructure as code tools